glindblom/Fishworks.ECS/README.md

 >Entity-component system (ECS) is an architectural pattern that is mostly used in game development.
 An ECS follows the Composition over inheritance principle that allows greater flexibility in defining entities where every object in a game's scene is an entity (e.g. enemies, bullets, vehicles, etc.).
 Every Entity consists of one or more components which add additional behavior or functionality.
 Therefore, the behavior of an entity can be changed at runtime by adding or removing components.
 This eliminates the ambiguity problems of deep and wide inheritance hierarchies that are difficult to understand, maintain and extend.
 > (courtesy of Wikipedia)

+Fishworks.ECS is a very simple, pooled, implementation of the ECS pattern, with primarily three components:

+### World.cs

+### BaseSystem.cs

+### IComponent.cs